 Explore article topics

 Slow motion is a ubiquitous term that all of us throw around, but to filmmakers, it means something very specific depending on how it’s employed.
 Slow motion is the process of playing back footage at a slower frame rate than it was recorded.
 For example, to a sports videographer, slow-motion is essential for slowing down key plays or movements such as those you see in instant replays.
 When the footage is slowed down, you can see more clearly what happens in each frame, whether it’s a “photo finish” or an aerial leap.
 With the Tokyo Olympic Games on the horizon, these high-speed, fast capture cameras will be widely used.
-In this article, you’ll learn the best slow-motion cameras of 2021 for every budget, as well as the best techniques for shooting slow-motion videos, whether you prefer mirrorless or DSLR.
+In this article, you’ll learn the best slow-motion cameras for every budget, as well as the best techniques for shooting slow-motion videos, whether you prefer mirrorless or DSLR.